 Conduct a planning meeting with the debate coaches in the district before Oct.
 1. The League office urges the spring meet district director or the organizing chairperson of each spring meet district to name a chairperson for the CX debate district planning meeting.
 The most successful debate tournaments are those designed to meet the needs of the contestants debating.
-Section 1001 (j) (1) of the C&CR provides for such a meeting to determine these needs.
-Items to be discussed at the planning meeting include the items listed below, and the detailed agenda on page 2.
+Items to be discussed at the planning meeting include the items listed below, and the detailed agenda posted on the UIL website.
 Delegate tasks at this meeting.
 A policy for how the contest director should be notified if a team cannot attend should also be established.